Twelve teams of graduate students are named as finalists in the 2019 Kellogg-Morgan Stanley Sustainable Investing Challenge.

 Utility Wildfire Resilience Bonds

-Proposal: Outcome-based securities for microgrid development in wildfire-prone areas to limit impact of power outages and enable de-energization.
+Proposal: Outcome-based securities for microgrid development in wildfire-prone areas to help limit impact of power outages and enable de-energization.

 School: University of California Los Angeles, Anderson School of Management; University of California Los Angeles, Institute of the Environment and Sustainability